alien4cloud/csar-public-library/org/ystia/README.rst

 Topologies
 **********

-Ystia Forge provides various topology templates, which can be used for demos, development or production applications.
+Ystia Forge provides various topology templates, which can be used for development, demos or production applications.

 .. _topologies_elk_section: